develop-me/restful.training/README.md

 #### `GET /blog/articles`

-Will return a list of all blog articles
+Will return a list of all blog articles.

+**Does not include the full article text.**

 #### `POST /blog/articles`